dominiksalvet/asus-zenbook-ux430ua-linux-setup/README.md

 The fan speed policy is defined by 8 numbers that represent temperature boundaries in Celsius between individual fan speed levels.
 Those numbers should be increasing as they increase the fan speed level.

-The default values are: `55 60 62 65 68 72 76 80`
+The default values are `55 60 62 65 68 72 76 80`, their table representation follows:

-Table representation of the default values:

 | Speed level   | Temperatures (C°) |
 | ------------- | ----------------- |